How to Use the Nuclear Blast Simulator

 - Population-based casualty estimates

-- Mobile-responsive design for any device
+- Mobile-responsive design for phones, tablets, and desktops

-- Database of 30+ historical nuclear weapons
+- Database of 45+ historical and modern nuclear weapons

 - Custom yield input for hypothetical scenarios